deib-polimi/tower4clouds/docs/get-started.md

 	```bash
 	./tower4clouds-manager > tower4clouds-manager.log 2>&1 &
 	```
-- Point your browser to `http://<manager-host>:8170/webapp` and you should see the administration panel.
+- Point your browser to `http://<manager-host>:8170/webapp` and you will see the administration panel.

 Your Tower4Clouds Core instance is up, now you need:
 1. [Data Collectors](data-collectors.md) to gather monitoring data,